DocNow/hydrator/README.md

     npm run dev

-Or package it all up as a desktop app:

-    npm run package

-And create an OS X installer:
+Create installers for OS X, Windows and Linux:

-    npm run build-dmg
+    npm run package-all

 Hydrator was created using [electron-react-boilerplate] so check out that documentation for more information about commands that are available.

 [Electron]: http://electron.atom.io/